danielxfeng/mush-finder-monorepo/README.md

 ### 🧠 Machine Learning
 - **Class selection**
 At the beginning, I ambitiously tried to train the model on nearly **200 mushroom species**.
 Unsurprisingly, the accuracy was poor and the model struggled to generalize.
 I then narrowed it down to **20 of the most common mushrooms in Finnish forests**, which drastically improved both training stability and accuracy.
 - **Model architecture**
 I experimented with different architectures and finally settled on the **Facebook ConvNeXt series**, applied through **transfer learning in PyTorch**.
 This gave me a good balance between accuracy and model size.
 - **Hyperparameter tuning**
 Initially I tuned everything manually, which was slow and tedious.
 Later I switched to **Optuna** for automated hyperparameter search, which helped speed up experiments and gave more consistent results.
 - **Loss function design**
 At one point I introduced a “toxic / edible” label as an auxiliary target.
 Interestingly, I found that using it only in the forward pass (without backpropagating the loss) worked better in practice.
 - **Real-world lesson**
 I learned that accuracy alone is not enough.
 In deployment, a top-1 prediction with very low confidence is practically useless.
 Many real photos failed to meet a “trustworthy” threshold, which was an important takeaway for me.

 ### 🗂️ Project Management
 - This was my first time setting up a **monorepo with Turborepo**, and I really enjoyed it.
 - The monorepo includes:
-  - a **frontend** (React + PWA),
+  - a **frontend** (React + Progressive Web App(PWA)),
-  - an **API gateway** (TypeScript, running on Cloudflare Workers), and
+  - an **API gateway** (TypeScript, running on Cloudflare Workers as Serverless functions), and
-  - a **Python inference worker** (running on Hugging Face Spaces).
+  - a **Python inference workers** (running on Hugging Face Spaces).
-- Shared code was also a big win: I used **Zod** to define schemas, generated JSON Schema, and reused it across frontend (validation), API gateway, and Python backend (via Pydantic).
+- Shared code was also interesting: I used **Zod** to define schemas, generated JSON Schema, and reused it across frontend (validation), API gateway, and Python backend (via Pydantic).
 This kept everything consistent and reduced bugs.

 ### 💻 Frontend
 - I built MushFinder as a **Progressive Web App (PWA)** so that it can be installed like a native app and run offline.
-- On the client side, I integrated **ONNX.js** to run inference directly in the browser.
+- On the client side, I integrated **ONNX-Runtime Web** to run inference directly in the browser.
 This means users can still get predictions even without internet access.
 - For offline persistence, I used **IndexedDB** to store both images and inference results, so users can revisit past identifications even when they’re offline.
 - The UI is optimized for **mobile-first usage**, since most people will be taking photos directly with their phones in the forest.
 Small touches like history tracking, disclaimer pop-ups, and a lightweight design help keep it simple and approachable.